-PROBLEM CAUSE SOLUTION Excessive cut Reduce the depth of the cut Motor stalls and will not start Worn, damaged, or improperly ad- justed belt Adjust or replace the belt.
+PROBLEM CAUSE SOLUTION Motor or spindle stalls and Excessive cut Reduce the depth of the cut Worn, damaged, or improperly adjusted belt Adjust or replace the belt. will not start Worn spindle bearing Replace the bearing.
 Motor is protected from overload Reset the circuit.
+Workpiece is warped, out of round, has major flaw, or was improperly prepared for turning Correct the problem by planing or sawing workpiece, or discard it entirely and restart.
 Excessive vibration.
-Workpiece is warped, out of round, has major flaw, or was improperly pre- pared for turning Correct the problem by planing or sawing workpiece, or discard it entirely and restart.
-Worn drive belt Replace the drive belt.
-Lathe is on an uneven surface Place the lathe on a flat surface.
+Worn spindle bearing Replace the spindle bearings Worn drive belt Replace the drive belt Lathe is on an uneven surface Place the lathe on a flat surface.
 Dull tools Keep tools sharp Tool rest set too low Reposition the tool rest height.
 Tools tend to grab or dig in.
 Tool rest set too far from work piece Reposition the tool rest closer to the workpiece Improper tool being used Use correct tool for operation Tailstock moves when apply- ing pressure Cam lock nut needs adjusting Tighten cam lock nut.
 Lathe bed and tailstock mating sur- faces are greasy or oily Remove the tailstock and clean the surfaces with a cleaner.
 Apply a light coat of oil to the lathe bed surface.